Chianti Wine: The Pride of Tuscany

 - Rùfina: Aged for a year (min.)

 - Colli Fiorentini: Aged for a year (min.)

 Chianti is a small region within Tuscany, but a wine calling itself “Chianti” is allowed to be made almost anywhere in Tuscany.
 Because of this, Chianti has 8 sub-zones.

-The truest examples come from Chianti Classico, which is the name given to wines from the original historic boundaries.
-Both Chianti Classico and Chianti Rufina are likely to be of higher quality, since they are made in smaller quantities from distinct historical areas.
+The most faithful examples come from Chianti Classico, which is the name given to wines from the original historical boundaries.
+Both Chianti Classico and Chianti Rufina are likely to be of higher quality since they are made in smaller quantities from distinct historical areas.

 Get The Map

 Learn more about Italian wine with this useful map.